A collection of abstract landscape paintings by Amiria Gale.

-The first of these abstract acrylic paintings by Amiria Gale (shown on the left) was completed over a textured ground of dripped house paint.
+These abstract paintings draw upon the visual language of coastal landscapes and shell paintings: blue abstract artworks, filled with swirling forms, deep contrast and horizontal and vertical lines.
+The painting above was completed over a textured ground of dripped house paint.
 This artwork is entitled ‘Walk away’ and is 390 x 580mm, completed in 2005.
 Sold privately.

-All of the the abstract paintings above have been handcrafted using Atelier acrylic paint and a range of mixed mediums including gesso, modelling compound, textured paper, pencil, ink, found paper/card based materials and varnish.
+The abstract paintings above have been handcrafted using Atelier acrylic paint and a range of mixed mediums including gesso, modelling compound, textured paper, pencil, ink, found paper/card based materials and varnish.
 Most paintings have a very tactile surface.
 They have almost all been painted on MDF and pine artist boards.
-Each work is an original, one-of-a-kind painting, signed, dated and ready for hanging.

 This website has been created by Amiria Gale and contains artwork as well as unrelated ramblings.
 Amiria has been a teacher of Art & Design and Curriculum Co-ordinator in Auckland schools.
 She has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
 Amiria now runs the Student Art Guide, a website dedicated to helping high school Art students excel.